-- Step 4: Cook the fries in your air fryer at 400 degrees F, then serve and enjoy.
+- Step 4: Cook the fries in your air fryer at 400°F/200°C, then serve and enjoy.
 It's that easy!

 Air Fryer Frozen French Fries Cooking Time

-*Cooking tip: Be sure to remove the air fryer basket halfway through cooking to move the fries around.
+Shake Them!
+Be sure to remove the air fryer basket halfway through cooking to move the fries around.